blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 (A Brahmana should guide others to the right understanding.)
 (If you teach Vedanta to the fisherman, he will say, “I am as good a man as you, I am a fisherman, you are a philosopher, but I have the same God in me, as you have in you.”)

+Vyasana means addictions.

-Vasana means impressions, of Karma.
+Vaasana means impressions, of Karma.
 Sangatam means "to struggle".
 Garva means "pride", which leads to "Aham Kaara" notion.

+Sankhaara is the word for Samskaara in Pali.

 ---